 If cost and travel is an issue, then telephone or video interpreting may be the solution for you.

 For FTF Rates and Bookings please call 0800 938 255 or email us with your details and we will reply with all the information: email@example.com

 “A professional interpreter in your pocket…”

-OTP and VRI are available as a Pre-scheduled callback for casual and infrequent use clients, or On-Demand for high volume contract clients.
+Telephone interpreting can be Pre-scheduled or On-Demand.
 We have all the technology and people ready, with a single call.

-VRI can be done through your 4G smartphone or tablet.
-It’s a multi-party video conference call.
-VRI gives the interpreter (and you) the ability to show important visual information.
+Video Interpreting can be done through your smartphone or computer.
+It gives the interpreter (and you) the ability to show important visual information.
 For example, you may be a physio therapist and the interpreter needs to see the movement of joints or strengthening exercises in order to explain them correctly to the patient.

-This caters to frequent-use business clients, customer-service call centres, government agencies and organisations needing rapid response interpreting support in over 24 languages core languages.
+This caters to frequent-use businesses, call centres, government agencies and organisations needing rapid response interpreting support.

 Understanding The Role of an Interpreter